lintonye/learnreact.design/re4d.md

 ### Requirements
 - You are a designer with a yearning to learn.
 You heard about this "React" thing all the time and don't want to be left behind.
 - You are able to commit 2-3 hours per day for two weeks.
 The videos will be a few hours long, but you'd learn best if you could invest enough time to finish the exercises, do related research, participate office hours and discuss with fellow students.
-- You are familiar with a modern code editor.
+- You are familiar with a modern text editor.
 For JS projects, I recommend [Visual Studio Code](https://code.visualstudio.com/).
 - You are not intimidated by the terminal and command line.
 You don't need to be an expert of this but we'll do a bit of work in the terminal, mostly installing things via npm.
 - You are familiar with HTML and CSS.
-- You have some base knowledge of programming and understand things like variables, if-else, for loops, functions etc. It'd be great if you are familiar with JavaScript.
-I will review some JS concepts that'll be used in the course, but in general I assume you'd come prepared.
-If you don't, no worries!
-There are many great resources for you to pick them up, for example, Treehouse's [JavaScript courses](https://teamtreehouse.com/learn/javascript), or Khan Academy's [Intro to JS: Drawing & Animation](https://www.khanacademy.org/computing/computer-programming/programming).
-You can even learn both JS and React in parallel and I'll cover some tips on this.
+- JavaScript knowledge is NOT required.
+It'd be great if you are already familiar with JS and have some base knowledge of programming.
+However, if you are not, don't worry!
+I will help you get prepared.
+I will include resources for you to study along side the React content.
+You can learn JS and React at the same time!

 <a name="curriculum">
 ### Curriculum